 San Francisco Earthquake and Fire Snapshots: The Morning of April 18, 1906

-At 5:13 AM on April 18, 1906, San Francisco residents were rudely awakened by convulsive shudders in the ground beneath them.
-An earthquake of between 7.8 and 8.25 on the richter scale emerged from the San Andreas fault line.
-The horizontal displacement of the fault was felt from Southern Oregon to Southern California and inland to central Nevada, but San Francisco, located nearest to the epicenter, recieved the heaviest blow.
+At 5:13 a.m. on April 18, 1906, San Francisco residents were violently awakened by convulsive shudders in the ground beneath them.
+An earthquake of between 7.8 and 8.25 on the Richter scale emerged from the San Andreas Fault Line.
+The horizontal displacement of the fault was felt from southern Oregon to Southern California and inland to central Nevada, but San Francisco, located nearest to the epicenter, received the heaviest blow.

 The morning of the temblor was a terrible one.
-Fred J. Hewitt, a local reporter, commented on his experience during the earthquake while he was standing at the corner of Golden Gate and Larkin streets, "Around me the huge buildings, looming up more terrible because of the queer dance they were performing wobbled and veered.
+Fred J. Hewitt, a local reporter, commented on his experience during the earthquake while he was standing at the corner of Golden Gate and Larkin streets, “around me the huge buildings, looming up more terrible because of the queer dance they were performing wobbled and veered.
 Crash followed crash and resounded on all sides.
-Screeches rent the air as terrified humanity streamed out into the open in agony of despair" (San Francisco Examiner, April 20, 1906).
+Screeches rent the air as terrified humanity streamed out into the open in agony of despair” (Fred J. Hewitt, “Wreck of City’s Buildings Awful”).

-Lloyd Head, "One Boy's Experience: A Member of the Roosevelt Boys’ Club writes of His Experience During and After the Great Earthquake", The Virtual Museum of the City of San Francisco, Last Modified 2015, Accessed December 29, 2015, http://www.sfmuseum.org/.
+Lloyd Head, “One Boy’s Experience: A Member of the Roosevelt Boys’ Club writes of His Experience During and After the Great Earthquake,” The Virtual Museum of the City of San Francisco, last modified 2015, accessed December 29, 2015, http://www.sfmuseum.net/1906/ew7.html.

 Fred J. Hewitt, “Wreck of City’s Buildings Awful,” The Virtual Museum of the City of San Francisco, last modified 2015, accessed December 29, 2015, http://www.sfmuseum.net/1906/ew4.html.